Ikeragnell/SHACL-DS/test-cases/README.md

 # SHACL Dataset Test CasesDS

+## Note on SPARQL-based Tests

+SHACL-DS engines likely rely on existing SHACL engines that may or may not support SHACL SPARQL-based constraints and/or SHACL SPARQL-based constraint components:

+- **For engines compliant with SHACL SPARQL-based constraints**: Test cases 0005 and 0006 should succeed
+- **For engines compliant with SHACL SPARQL-based constraint components**: Test cases 0007 should succeed

+## Test Cases

 - SHACL-DS-0000-SHDSDS: SHACL Dataset Shapes Dataset Shapes Dataset
 - SHACL-DS-0001-TG-ALL: all data graphs as target
 - SHACL-DS-0001-TG-DEFAULT: default data graphs as target